eliegkassouf/eliegkassouf/README.md

 - <b>Mentoring (Students & Employees)</b> (includes code reviews).
 - <b>Setting up Servers & Environments (Dev/Testing/Prod)</b> (Windows, Linux (various distros + amazon), MacOS, Virtual Machines, Docker).
 - <b>Automation</b> -> <b>Perl</b> | <b> Bash</b> | <b>AppleScript</b>
-- <b>Writing Documentation</b> -> It's not a true passion but where would we be without it right?
-Sometimes it's not fun but documentation is crucial for keeping tech debt low and employees/users informed.
+- <b>Writing Documentation</b> -> Where would we be without it right?
+Sometimes it's not fun but documentation is required for keeping tech debt low and employees/users up to date.
-- <b>Prototyping</b> -> lots of people come to me with great ideas, I know how to use various languages/frameworks/services to quickly prototype a product and get it ready for market (I have done this so much, it feels like second nature).
-Sometimes the idea isn't ready for market but it's always good to understand and be prepared for what is required when it comes time for Production + Scaling.
+- <b>Prototyping</b> -> Numerous individuals approach me with innovative concepts, and my expertise in diverse languages, frameworks, and services enables me to rapidly develop prototypes and prepare them for market deployment.
+Having honed this skill, it has become almost instinctual.
+Although some ideas may not be market-ready, it is crucial to comprehend and anticipate the necessary preparations for successful production and scalability.

 ----------------------------